Moecker/sdc_uncented_kalman_filer/README.md

 Call run_vs or run_make for either compiler.
 Or simply use the command suggested in "Basic Build Instructions"

+The run_vs is by default using the first set of example measurments.
+The run_make is by default using the second set of example measurements.

 ## Dependencies

 * cmake >= v3.5